Reijer59/TryParseHomeWorkApp/README.md

 After finishing this course [C# Mastercourse](https://www.iamtimcorey.com/courses/csharp-mastercourse/) I hope to be able to write my own programs.

 # Invitation
-I would like to invite you to comment on homework assignments.
+I would like to invite you to comment on this homework assignment.
 This way I can learn for the input when my code is reviewed.